 This economic logic demonstrates that "in the field of AI, the media is once again making itself dependent" (Beckett, 2019).
 These partnerships thus confirm the supremacy of the GAFAM, in the field of online information, which has been largely highlighted by previous work, but also in fact-checking initiatives.
 What is most striking and seems paradoxical in this partnership logic is the fact that the GAFAMs, which greatly contribute to the proliferation of fake news, hold most of the technical knowledge around fact-checking and AI.
-Indeed, these intelligent tools promoted by the web giants either convey a large mass of false information, or power relations that structure the production and dissemination of intelligent factchecking tools that can reinforce the phenomena of imbalance.
-The Check4Decision research project funded by ACE-MCSICT (African Centre of Excellence in Mathematics, Computer Science and ICT), which has received funding from the World Bank, seems for the moment to be less dependent on GAFAM.
+Indeed, these sophisticated tools endorsed by internet giants either propagate a significant volume of misinformation or perpetuate power dynamics inherent in the development and dissemination of intelligent factchecking tools, which may exacerbate imbalances.
+The Check4Decision research project funded by CEA-MTIC (African Centre of Excellence in Mathematics, Computer Science and ICT), which has received funding from the World Bank, seems for the moment to be less dependent on GAFAM.
 This program, which is supposed to intervene on fact-checking in the field of the Senegalese online press, seems to remain at an "experimental" level.
+In addition to being based on economic foundations, automated fact-checking initiatives in Africa also stem from the experimentation logic of intelligent tools developed by web giants with pedagogical aims.